openshift-pipelines/pipeline-service/DEVELOPMENT.md

 ```

 ---
-**_NOTE:_**  podman is used per default as container engine if available on the machine.
+**_NOTE:_** Podman is used as the default container engine, if available on the machine.
 If both podman and docker are available it is possible to force the use of docker by setting an environment variable `CONTAINER_ENGINE=docker`.

 ---